 Dead Horse Point Overlook: A peninsula of rock perched on the edge of immense sandstone cliffs, this scenic point is connected to the rest of the mesa by just a 30 yard neck.
 Cowboys used to herd wild mustangs onto the point and stack brush across the narrow isthmus to prevent them from escaping.
 They would then select the horses they wanted to keep and release the rest.
 On one tragic occasion, the cowboys left without releasing the rest of the herd.
 Without any water source, the horses all died of thirst, despite being in sight of the Colorado River 2000 feet below.
 Hence the name: Dead Horse Point.

 The overlook has a variety of paved walking paths, that visitors can explore and take in the panoramic views of the red rock canyons that have been carved by the Colorado River.

-Rim Trail Hike (5.2 miles) – If you have some more time to spend in the park, consider hiking the Dead Horse Point rim trail.
-Our favorite hiking blog Modern Hiker did a very detailed write-up on trail, which you can check out here.
+Rim Trail Hike (5.2 miles): If you have some more time to spend in the park, consider hiking the Dead Horse Point rim trail.
+You can read the trail notes and see a map here.

 Summary: In terms of scenic drives in the area, the main road through Arches National Park is the most famous.
 However, it is also the most crowded.
-We saw lines of cars – hundreds deep – waiting to get into the park.
-Our recommendation, bite the bullet and wake up as early as you can.
+You will need to reserve a timed entry ticket in advance to be able to visit.
+Despite the ticketed reservation system, parking in the park is very limited, so try to snag the earliest entry you can!
 Not only is the park more manageable early in the morning, but the temperatures are much cooler.
 The rising sun also brings out the red in the rocks, adding to the dramatic landscape.